tonymm81/web_page/README.md

 report : added forecast view some background photos.
 Upgrade also app.css file styles.
 I like to use this kind of styling.
 Added also textfield on forecast and search button.

 plan: Planning to do component about me and there i will put some information.
+report: Where can i find working examble code about map loop for json object.
+Trying to find examble but not. i need this option on forecast component.